w3bdesign/laravel-vue-ecommerce/README.md

 -   Laravel 10

--   Vue 3 with SFC and script setup syntax
+-   Vue 3 with SFC and '<script setup >' syntax

 -   Pinia state management

 -   State persist with pinia-plugin-persistedstate

--   Product search integrated with Laravel product class
+-   Product search integrated with Laravel

 -   Order form setup with FormKit and builtin validation